 The accompanying unaudited consolidated financial statements of the Company were prepared in accordance with accounting principles generally accepted in the United States ("GAAP") and with the rules and regulations of the U.S. Securities and Exchange Commission (the "SEC").
-In the opinion of management, all adjustments of a normal recurring nature necessary for a fair presentation have been included.
-The results of operations for the three months ended March 31, 2020 and 2019 are not necessarily indicative of the results for the full year.
-These unaudited financial statements should be read in conjunction with the audited consolidated financial statements and notes thereto as filed with the SEC in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2019.
+In the opinion of management, all adjustments of a normal recurring nature necessary for a fair presentation of such financial statements have been included.
+The results of operations for the three and six months ended June 30, 2020 and 2019 are not necessarily indicative of the results for the full year.
+These unaudited financial statements should be read in conjunction with the Company's audited consolidated financial statements and notes thereto, which are included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2019 that has been filed with the SEC.